This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you. Last reviewed: July 2026.

 Ideal Vogue MAX

 Built at Ideal’s Hull plant in Yorkshire, the Vogue MAX is the strongest UK-manufactured premium combi.
-It carries a 10-year warranty as standard, extending to 12 years when fitted by a MAX Accredited installer (BOXT’s network qualifies automatically).
+It carries a 10-year warranty as standard, extending to 12 years when fitted by an Ideal MAX Accredited installer.
 It includes the Ideal System Filter in the box, runs noticeably quieter than the cheaper Logic Max thanks to heavier chassis insulation, and undercuts the Worcester 8000 and Vaillant ecoTEC Plus by £200–£500 fitted.
 The concession is an aluminium rather than stainless steel heat exchanger.
 For buyers who want British manufacturing and a 12-year warranty option at a lower price than the German and stainless-steel competition, it’s an excellent choice.

 Read our full Ideal Vogue MAX review →